microsoft/rushjs.io-website/pages/maintainer/add_to_repo.md

 ## Step 4: Add your first project

 Rather than trying to add all your projects to **rush.json** all at once, we recommend adding and validating each project one at a time.
-If you encounter any issues, this approach makes it easier to understand and investigate them.
-If you commit each project individually, it will also make your Git history more understandable to others.
-Recall that your projects form a dependency graph, so start with the "leaf" projects (that don't depend on anything else in the repo), and then work your way outwards.
+Recall that your projects form a [dependency graph](https://en.wikipedia.org/wiki/Dependency_graph), so start with the "leaf" projects (that don't depend on anything else in the repo), and then work your way backwards.
+If you encounter any errors, this approach makes it easier to understand and investigate them.
+If you commit each added project individually, this will also make your Git history more understandable to others.

 For this example, let's start by adding our hypothetical **my-toolchain** project, which is needed to build everything else.
 Since we'll be conforming to the "category folders" model (described in the **rush.json** comments), we'll move this project under a "tools" category folder.
 Eventually we'll plan for other NodeJS tooling packages to go in the "tools" folder: